NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- **IECC zones 3-8, unknown**: "basement - unconditioned", "basement - conditioned", "conditioned space"

-  .. [#] NumberofUnitsServed only required if IsSharedSystem is true, in which case it must be > 1.
   .. [#] If PerformanceAdjustment not provided, defaults to 0.94 (UEF) or 0.92 (EF) based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.
   .. [#] The sum of all ``FractionDHWLoadServed`` (across all WaterHeatingSystems) must equal to 1.
   .. [#] FractionDHWLoadServed represents only the fraction of the hot water load associated with the hot water **fixtures**.
          Additional hot water load from clothes washers/dishwashers will be automatically assigned to the appropriate water heater(s).
   .. [#] The water heater setpoint can alternatively be defined using :ref:`schedules_detailed`.
   .. [#] Additional desuperheater inputs are described in :ref:`water_heater_desuperheater`.
+  .. [#] NumberofBedroomsServed only required if IsSharedSystem is true.
+         Tank losses will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the water heating system per `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.

 .. _water_heater_heat_pump: